1. Giving Santa All The Credit

 Maybe someday they will be up for it and I can make them climb on the roof like my dad let me do while he drank coffee supervised from the ground.
 Someday I might even assign them the death-defying task of attaching the wooden Santa to the chimney.

 For now, I like being out there myself applying all my dad taught me about outdoor illumination.
 Just a man and his 10,000 individual bulbs to check.
 I mean, my kids can’t even get a knot out of their sneakers so why would I trust them with the lights?
-No, this dad enjoys figuring out which of our 50 extensions cords actually will handle the wattage for all our lights this year.
+No, this dad enjoys figuring out which of our 50 extension cords actually will handle the wattage for all our lights this year.

 Of all the Christmas traditions, this is one better left to professionals who can actually carry a tune.
 I’m not freezing my keister off going from door to door to spread holiday cheer.
-I am that guy in church lip synching to try to blend in with the guys belting out “Hallelujah” behind me.
+I am that guy in church lip-synching to try to blend in with the guys belting out “Hallelujah” behind me.
 It’s not pretty.

 If I show up at your doorstep trying to sing Jingle Bells off-key, I give you permission to slam the door and send me home for some hot chocolate.
 Also, if you come to my house, don’t be offended that I am not opening the door.
-I can hear you perfectly fine without letting all that icy winter air starting up my furnace.
+I can hear you perfectly fine without letting all that icy winter air start up my furnace.

 8. Getting A Picture With Santa

 We all know how this goes.
 We build this up to be such a great thing and then we willingly have our kids sit on a strange man’s lap.
 Then we are surprised that they find this a scary situation.